MarkovYu/Python_For_Psychologists_24/_sources/introduction/introduction_1.md

 Not applicable, as project related work didn't start yet.

-## tasks for subsequent meeting 🖥️✍🏽📖
+## Tasks for subsequent meeting 🖥️✍🏽📖

 Not applicable, as we will ease into things.

-## optional/reading/further materials
+## Optional/reading/further materials

 Here are some things that you could check out further regarding the topics discussed